 Migrating Data into Arctos

-Once the new collection is in Arctos, we will begin the process of data migration.
-Collections are responsible for getting their data ready to import, although Arctos technical support staff will advise and assist the collection(s) through this process.
-At least one permanent collection staff person must be available to work with Arctos staff during data migration.
+Once the new collection has been created in Arctos, we will begin the process of data migration.
+Collections are responsible for preparing their data for import, although an Arctos mentor will advise and assist the collection(s) through this process.
+At least one permanent collection staff person must be available to work with the Arctos mentor during data migration.

 Once data are in Arctos, collections are responsible for maintaining and updating their own data records.